When humans make something it is done one step at a time.

 Handmade by real people, just like you, inspired by God.

 As today’s biblical scholars read the Bible, they can see the various ingredients very clearly.
 And sometimes they can see obvious markings of when a particular topping was added.
-While olives have been around since before the dove returned to the ark, artichokes are fairly new - and the idea of adding artichokes to a pizza is really new and still considered crazy and uncalled for by many scholars.
-So, artichokes are a recent addition to the pizza.
+While olives have been around since before the dove returned to the ark, artichokes are fairly new - and the idea of adding pineapple to a pizza is really new and was considered crazy and uncalled for by pizza purists.
+So, pineapple is a recent addition to the pizza.
 See how it works?

 The history of the Bible - as amazing and intricate as it is - can be (and is being) revealed one piece at a time by very serious and very excellent scholars.